Tomas-R/Task01-website/README.md

 npm run build

-the build/ folder was created and then I cloned it to this repository
+the build/ folder was created and then I pushed it to this repository

 to clone from your computer to GitHub repo : https://superuser.com/questions/1412078/bring-a-local-folder-to-remote-git-repo